taniayuw/Project-Gutenberg/README.md

 # Project-Gutenberg
-Demonstrating the python web scraping on website Project Gutenberg
+> Demonstrating the python web scraping on website Project Gutenberg.
+> Result: scrapped 205 Chinese books from the website Project Gutenberg.
+>
+>